 The key to buying your first laundromat right the first time is doing proper due diligence.
-It is critical to have the right information about the business and make a proper valuation based on that information.
+It’s critical to have the right information about the business and make an accurate valuation based on that information.
 Being off just $500 per month could mean overpaying by $20,000-$30,000.
-It's not hard to do.
+It's not a difficult mistake to make.

-So how do you do proper due diligence to ensure you are buying the right laundromat for you at the right price?
-You need to go through the 4 Pillars of Laundromat Due Diligence.
-The 4 pillars are:
+So, how can you ensure you’re buying the right laundromat at the right price?
+You need to go through the four pillars of laundromat due diligence.
+This involves determining:

-The first Pillar of Laundromat Due Diligence is determining the laundromat's income.
-We need to know how much money is coming into the laundromat.
-These are the three main methods of determining a laundromat's income:
+The first pillar of laundromat due diligence is determining the laundromat's income.
+We can find out how much money is coming into the laundromat with these three main methods:

 The utility usage method